BRUT4LxD/DBank.Calculator/README.md

 Additional parameters that was introduced to the project are:
 - `InterestRate` - value that reflects annual interest rate.
 Represented as `double`.
 Sample value `0.05` is represented as 5%
 - `Capitalization` - value that reflects capitalization rate.
 Capitalization may be: "Monthly", "Quarterly", "Yearly".
+- `Culture` - Culture-Language code.
+Sample "da-DK"
+- `LoanCalculationStrategy` - integer value that reflects a way of calculating the loan. `0` is `NoCalculationStrategy`, `1` is `StandardCalculationStrategy`
+- `LoanAdministrationFeeStrategy` - integer value that reflects a way of calculating administration fee. `0` is `NoAdministrationFeeStrategy`, `1` is `StandardAdministrationFeeStrategy`
+- `LoanReportStrategy` - integer value that reflects a way of displaying the reports of the loan. `0` is `NoReportStrategy`, `1` is `StandardReportStrategy`